 How does an Applicant learn to partner with the assistance dog?

-Before receiving a dog, an Applicant is provided with recommended reading for study and is encouraged to observe a class at our training facility in Aurora.
-When an Applicant is matched with an assistance dog, the partnering phase of training begins.
-It is a combination of hands-on experience with the dog, lectures and self-study.
+When an applicant is matched with an assistance dog, the partnering phase of training begins.
+Team Training, a combination of hands-on experience with the dog, lectures and self-study, takes approximately two weeks and is designed to give the candidate necessary skills and knowledge to handle and care for an assistance dog.
 Sessions may be individualized or in group settings.

 Why does Canine partners of the rockies place assistance dogs only in Colorado?